aaron-sandoval/generative_social_choice/README.md

     - `gpt_wrapper.py` contains code for making LLM calls
     - `helper_functions.py` has `get_base_dir_path()` and `get_time_string()`
     - `dataframe_completion.py` contains code for df-completion style LLM calls, used for our summary generation and generative query.

+# Paper Extension by Sandoval & Blandfort

+## Running the pipeline

+The pipeline uses the survey dataset from Fish et al. We assume that the summaries have been generated already (as included in the repo or explained below).

+From the directory where the readme is located:

+1. Statement generation: Generate statements by calling `python generative_social_choice/scripts/generate_statements.py --model gpt-4o`.
+This creates a folder `generative_social_choice/data/demo_data/{timestamp}_statement_generation` with the generated statements and corresponding logs.
+2. Create utility matrix: Compute approval ratings for the generated statements and create the complete utility matrix by calling `python generative_social_choice/scripts/rate_statements.py`.
+This creates a file with the utility matrix and another file which maps the statement IDs used in the utility matrix back to the statements.
+3. Assignment: Find a good slate and assign agents to statements of that slate by calling `python generative_social_choice/scripts/compute_assignments.py`.
+This creates a final file with all assignments in JSON format.
+This JSON file can be read using the AssignmentResult class from `generative_social_choice/slates/survey_assignments.py`.

+Note: Make sure that this repo is installed as package (`pip install -e .`) before running the scripts.

 # Generating plots from paper